Do you have a U.S. immigrant visa interview? Please note this

 1. Visit www.travel.state.gov, then choose the “US Visas” option at the top.

-2. Go to the bottom of the section titled “Forms and Fees” and go to “Fees / Reciprocity”.
+2. Scroll down to the section titled “Forms and Fees” and go to “Fees / Reciprocity”.

 3. Choose “Visa Issuance Fee – Reciprocity Tables”.